-From an investor's point of view, Exchange-traded Funds (ETFs) are easy to understand and cost-efficient investment vehicles that have become very popular for both institutional and retail investors (Oura et al., 2015; Wiandt and McClatchy, 2002).
+From an investor's point of view, Exchange-traded Funds (ETFs) are easy to understand and cost-efficient investment vehicles that have become very popular for both institutional and retail investors (Gastineau, 2010; Oura et al., 2015; Wiandt and McClatchy, 2002).
 While the typical ETF tracks the performance of an underlying stock index, ETFs are also available for a wide variety of indices of other asset classes such as bonds as well as commodities and for a broad spectrum of alternative investment strategies.
-Important advantages of ETFs are low costs and high transparency due to the passive asset management approach as well as high liquidity.
-It therefore comes as no surprise that ETFs have seen an extraordinary growth since their introduction in the 1990s with assets under management of around 2.3 trillion USD by the end of 2013 (Oura et al., 2015).
+Important advantages of ETFs are low costs and high transparency due to the passive investment approach as well as their high liquidity.
+It therefore comes as no surprise that ETFs have seen an extraordinary growth since their introduction in the 1990s with assets under management of around 3.4 trillion USD by mid-2016 (Kremer, 2016).

-While the associated risks of financial institutions and instruments such as hedge funds, money market funds, and other complex, high-profile segments of the asset management industry have been subject to close scrutiny, the ramifications of "plain-vanilla" products such as ETFs are not yet well understood (Oura et al., 2015), giving increasingly rise to questions how their fast growth might affect financial stability and financial market governance (Frankfurter Allgemeine Zeitung, 2016; Ivanov and Lenkey, 2014; Röper, 2016)
+While the associated risks of financial institutions and instruments such as hedge funds, money market funds, and other complex, high-profile segments of the asset management industry have been subject to close scrutiny, the ramifications of "plain-vanilla" products such as ETFs are not yet well understood (Oura et al., 2015).
+Increasingly questions are asked whether and how their fast growth might affect financial stability and financial market governance (The Economist, 2016; Fichtner et al., 2017; Ivanov and Lenkey, 2014; Ockenfels and Schmalz, 2016b).

-Possible systemic risks from seemingly simple, less leveraged financial products might stem from price externalities and their macro-financial consequences.
-At first sight, the increased popularity of investing in indices made possible and affordable by ETFs should increase financial stability as economic agents spread their investment over a wide spectrum of stocks as represented in the respective indices.
-However, a closer look reveals that as in the case of individual stocks an appropriate analysis of financial stability has to include the strategies of the market participants.
-In addition, trades by index orientated investors obviously imply that the individual stocks are also sold and bought in a specific way which reflects the relative weights of the individual stocks in the index giving rise to non-trivial rebalancing effects.
+At first sight, the increased popularity of investing in indices made possible and affordable by ETFs should increase financial stability as economic agents spread their investment according to the underlying indices over a wide spectrum of assets.
+However, a closer look makes clear that an appropriate analysis of financial stability also has to take into account the strategies of the market participants.
+Trades by index orientated investors obviously imply that the individual stocks are also sold and bought in a specific way which reflects the relative weights of the individual stocks in the index giving rise to non-trivial rebalancing effects.

-ETF trading can implicitly lead to very complex, seemingly counterintuitive trading strategies on the level of the individual stocks depending on
+Thus, ETF trading can imply very complex, seemingly counterintuitive trading strategies on the level of the individual stocks depending on

-- the type of underlying index, i.e., the stocks are weighted by fixed quantities or by value, - the strategy ETF investors are using, e.g., as fundamentalists or chartists, - the price dynamics of the individual stocks, i.e., increasing or decreasing,

-• the prices of the individual stocks relative to their fundamental values, i.e., situation of over- or undervaluation.
+- the strategy of ETF investors, e.g., fundamentalist or chartist, - the price dynamics of the individual stocks, i.e., increasing or decreasing, - the prices of the individual stocks relative to their fundamental values, i.e., situation of over- or undervaluation, - the type of underlying index, e.g., assets being weighted by price or market capitalization.

 Take, e.g., a bull market in which stock A rises more slowly than the overall market (index).
 An index chartist pursuing a trend following strategy would invest in such situation, i.e., she would buy all stocks in the index according to their relative weight.
-If the stocks in the index are price weighted as, e.g., in the Dow Jones Industrial Average, the relative weight of stock A in the index decreases as its price relative to the rest of the the prices in the index decreases.1
+If the stocks in the index are price weighted as, e.g., in the Dow Jones Industrial Average, the relative weight of stock A in the index decreases as its price declines relative to the remaining asset prices in the index.

 The necessary rebalancing of the index implies that the index investor buys relatively less of stock A and can even become a net seller, a behavior which is obviously opposite to her trading on the level of the overall index.
 As a consequence of these complex interactions seemingly destabilizing investment strategies such as trend following can have stabilizing effects on the level of the individual stock while a fundamentalist on the index level might induce instabilities on the level of individual stocks.
-Thus, depending on specific price developments, rebalancing effects can imply that, e.g., trend following index investors behave for individual stocks like a fundamentalist.
+Thus, depending on specific price developments, rebalancing effects can imply that, e.g., trend following index investors behave like fundamentalists for individual stocks.